oroinc/documentation/crm/dev_guide/ui/layout.rst

 You can customize the OroPlatform layout in different ways:

-* :ref:`A simple solution is to load your own CSS or SCSS files. <book-layout-css-files>`
+* :ref:`A simple solution is to load your own SCSS files. <book-layout-css-files>`
 * :ref:`You can also provide entire themes to change the look and feel <book-layout-themes>`

 .. _book-layout-css-files:

-Custom CSS Files
+Custom SCSS Files
 ----------------

 Creating and Embedding Custom Stylesheets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using your own CSS (or SCSS) file is pretty simple.
+Using your own SCSS file is pretty simple.
 Just save it in the, for example,
 ``Resources/public/css/`` directory of your bundle and add it to the ``assets.yml``
 configuration file: